Rari-Capital/docs/docs/yag/README.md

 ### Fees

-See [this Notion article](https://www.notion.so/Fees-e4689d7b800f485098548dd9e9d0a69f) for more information about fees and where they go.
+See [this Notion article](https://www.notion.so/Fees-e4689d7b800f485098548dd9e9d0a69f) for the latest fee-related information.

 **Performance Fees**

-Rari Capital currently takes a _9.5% performance fee_ on all interest accrued by the Rari Stable Pool.

 - This fee is liable to change in the future, but the following method returns its current value at any time.
 - Get interest fee rate: `uint256 RariFundManager.getInterestFeeRate()` returns the fee rate on interest (proportion of raw interest accrued scaled by 1e18).

 **Withdrawal Fees**

-Rari Capital currently takes a _0.5% withdrawal fee_ on all withdrawals from the Rari Yield Pool.

 - This fee is liable to change in the future, but the following method returns its current value at any time.
 - Get withdrawal fee rate: `uint256 RariFundManager.getWithdrawalFeeRate()` returns the withdrawal fee rate (proportion of every withdrawal taken as a service fee scaled by 1e18).